PRESERVATION OF CULTURAL HERITAGE THROUGH PUBLIC SIGNAGE & TYPOGRAPHY

 In the absence of the original, is an aura enough?

 What’s surprising about this sign isn’t that it survived, but that it seems to be the only one that’s survived in New York.
 Loft’s was once an enormous chain of penny candy stores and soda fountains.
 At its height in the 1960s, it had over 300 retail stores.
 At one point in the 1930s, it even owned the Pepsi Cola Company.
-The connection to Pepsi is essential, since the Pepsi Cola sign on the Long Island City waterfront is the only landmarked sign in New York.
+The connection to Pepsi is fitting, given its status as the only protected sign in New York.

 Using the example of a recently uncovered 60-year-old neon sign as point of entry, this article examines larger issues related to New York City’s Landmark protections, zoning regulations for signage, and the limitations of standard methods and areas of preservation.
 It also looks at the influence of social media on the revival of analog methods of sign creation.